SDCraigN/UCB_DAB_Final_Project/README.md

 We will be looking at average weather temperatures and CO2 emmisions to evalute whether or not climate change is an actual problem in America or not.

-## Getting Started -- Example Projects
+## Getting Started
 Create a front-end interface that maps to an API to “smarten” the algorithm.
 Perform a deep dive of existing data using machine learning.
-Create a visualization that continues to learn where clusters lie based on ML (Use D3 or Plotly to change the visualization.)
+Create a visualization that continues to learn where clusters lie based on ML.
+(Use D3 or Plotly to change the visualization.)
 Create an idea with mock data that simulates how machine learning might be used.
 Create an analysis of existing data to make a prediction, classification, or regression.